on-api/on-api/dataformats.md

+# Data formats
+Within this document the conventions and formatting rules for all ON-API's are found.
+There are also descriptions of various data formats that are common for several API-endpoints.

-# Conventions and formatting
+## Conventions and formatting

-All use of the on-api is expecting formatting to be according to these rules.
+All use of the ON-API is expecting formatting to be according to these rules.

+Personal data should not be entered as any value unless the data format is specifically intended for this.

 Valid JSON values is expected.